Gyeeta/gyeeta.github.io/docs/installation/postgresdb_install.md

 ## Madhava Postgres Disk Space Requirement {#madhava-dbspace}

-Maximum 3 instances of Madhava can share a since PostgresDB instance.
+Maximum 3 instances of Madhava can share a single PostgresDB instance.

-The PostgresDB instance to be used by each Madhava will need about 0.5 GB /per day of free disk space for each monitored host.
+The PostgresDB instance to be used by each Madhava will need about 0.5 GB per day of free disk space per monitored host.

 As an example, lets say there are 200 hosts to be monitored in total and maximum 3 days of statistics history is needed.